Caso Avícola Villalobos

 Factual Basis

 Article 1138(2) of the Judicial Code provides that when an appeal is granted in devolutive effect, neither the enforcement of the appealed resolution nor the course of the proceeding is suspended.
 Concordantly, Article 1640 states that the order issuing an executive payment mandate is appealable in devolutive effect, but the auction order may not be issued until the appellate court decides the appeal.
-Lisa contends that, despite these provisions, the Judge failed to act on the motion for embargo on Villamorey's assets or the request for appointment of a judicial administrator, leaving the proceeding entirely stalled.
+Lisa contends that, despite these provisions, the Judge failed to act on the <doc id="pty-117030-21-2022-08-17-a" /> seeking embargo of Villamorey's assets or the appointment of a judicial administrator, leaving the proceeding entirely stalled.

 Constitutional Violations Alleged